christopherdally/alans-garage-website/README.md

 1. Add the phone number and address to the top of the page below the navigation
 2. Design the site to be responsive as services and contact details weren't right
-3. Decided to go with separate services pages for the following (Vehicle Servicing, Tyres, MOT's and Vehicle Repairs) as I believe this would be better for the SEO scores of the end website.
+3. Decided to go with separate services pages for the following (Vehicle Servicing, Tyres, MOT's and Vehicle Repairs) as I believe this would be better for the SEO scores.
+4. Add meta keywords and descriptions to all pages again this is for a better SEO.